-These are estimated costs associated with going to college, such as books, transportation, and personal expenses.
-They will not appear on your bill.
+These are estimated costs associated with going to college, such as transportation, miscellaneous personal expenses, and loan fees.
+These are for budgeting purposes only and will not appear on your bill.clear]

 These help students and parents cover education expenses.
 All loans must be repaid; many programs, however, feature low interest rates, income-driven repayment plans, and tax-deductible interest payments.
 Some loans are based on financial need.

 Direct Subsidized Loans are administered by the US Department of Education and offer competitive interest rates, which are determined by federal law.
 The Department of Education pays the interest on this loan while you are in school and for the first six months after graduation.

 Direct Unsubsidized Loans are administered by the US Department of Education and offer competitive\ interest rates, which are determined by federal law.
 You are responsible for paying all of the interest.
 You can choose to begin payment on your loans and their interest early with no penalty.

 Parent PLUS Loan, a credit-based federal loan, is an option for eligible parents of dependent students.
 If the loan is approved, the Department of Education will notify UT, and the loan will be added to your financial aid award.
 Parents are responsible for all repayments and interest.

 Alternative student loans are made through private lending institutions.
 We encourage students to look into federal loan programs before applying for a private loan.
 If you’re ineligible for federal loans or you’ve exhausted government sources, private loans can help pay for your remaining educational expenses.

 Visit the loan repayment calculator at Federal Student Aid to view how your loan repayment plan might look following graduation.

 NET PRICE CALCULATORS